 Cape May Cafe

 Disney’s Beach Club Resort hosts Minnie’s Beach Bash Breakfast each morning.
-Meet Minnie Mouse, Goofy, and Donald Duck in cute beach attire while you dine during a Cape May Cafe breakfast.
+Meet Minnie Mouse, Goofy, Daisy, and Donald Duck in cute beach attire while you dine during a Cape May Cafe breakfast.

 The breakfast buffet is large and offers a lot of choices from breakfast meats, eggs, various toasts and pastries, to the iconic Mickey waffle.
 The chef at Cape May Cafe did an excellent job accommodating Elizabeth’s food allergy, and she ate a ridiculous amount of breakfast.

 We think Cape May Cafe breakfast with Minnie and friends is a great Disney World character breakfast option.
 If you are staying at the Beach Club, Yacht Club, or Boardwalk Hotel this breakfast is within walking distance and a fun way to start your day.

 If you are staying elsewhere it can still be a good choice for your Epcot park day.
 Cape May Cafe is only a few minutes walk from Epcot’s International Gateway entrance.